wuyongzheng/classexplorer/README.md

 In this example, we want to remove the license check in [Subsonic](http://www.subsonic.org/pages/download.jsp) server.
-[This link](https://gist.github.com/ProjectMoon/1318300) shows how to do it in source level, but we do it in binary.
+[This link](https://gist.github.com/ProjectMoon/1318300) shows how to do it in source level, but we do it in binary here.

 ### Step 1: Dump